 If you're thinking of a road trip in the southern Peloponnese, Greece, you might find this Peloponnese itinerary useful.
-It's a road trip through the southern Peloponnese that I have taken myself, and I share lots of insights and tips to help your travel planning!
+I share lots of insights and tips to help your travel planning, as well as links to full guides for specific attractions and destinations in the peninsula.

 Peloponnese Travel Planning

-Before leaping into the southern Peloponnese road trip itinerary, I thought I'd give a bit of background information.
-The main point being, I have been living in Greece for a few years now, so have something of an insider's local knowledge.
+Before leaping into the southern Peloponnese road trip itinerary itself, I thought I'd give a bit of background information.
+The main point being, I have been living in Athens, Greece for a few years now.

 Our Peloponnese Itinerary